The Belltable Arts Centre in Limerick opens with an Abbey Theatre production of Brian Friel's 'Faith Healer'.

 President Hillery at the Opening of the Belltable Arts Centre in Limerick (1981)

 The theatre is hoped to be a popular venue for amateur and visiting professional theatre companies.
-Though the arts centre cost £118,000 to set up, organisers predict they will be able to run it on a projected budget of £54,000 pounds a year from box office receipts, rents, snack bars, film club and subscriptions.
+Though the Belltable Arts Centre cost £118,000 to set up, organisers predict they will be able to run it on a projected budget of £54,000 pounds a year from box office receipts, rents, snack bars, film club and subscriptions.

 The site of the Belltable Arts Centre on Limerick's O'Connell Street was previously known as the Coliseum and the Redemptorist Confraternity Hall.
-The new arts centre was named after a Dutch Catholic Henry Hubert Belletable, a Belgian army officer who founded the Holy Arch Confraternity previously located there.
+The new venue was named after a Dutch Catholic Henry Hubert Belletable, a Belgian army officer who founded the Holy Arch Confraternity previously located there.

-An RTÉ News report by Conor Fennell and Michael Walsh.
+An RTÉ News report broadcast 21 April 1981.
+The reporters are Conor Fennell and Michael Walsh.